Is Pastina Good When Sick?

 Nostalgia: Food for the Soul

-For many, pastina is more than just a meal—it’s a memory.
+For many, pasta is more than just a meal—it’s a memory.
 Often prepared by parents or grandparents, it evokes feelings of care and security, helping to ease the mental burden of being unwell.
 This emotional connection can be just as healing as the food itself.

 Pastina’s Role in Hydration